 Getting Distance Matrix API keys

-To get the API key for Distance Matrix API (also called an access token), you need to leave a request on the page https://distancematrix.ai/contact.
+To get the API key for Distance Matrix API (also called an access token), you need to register to our platform.

-Please note that if your project requires several keys, you can request their creation from the manager in the correspondence.
+Please note that if your project requires more than five keys, you have to upgrade to the Growth plan.

 Adding the Distance Matrix API key to your request

 For security reasons, we may impose some restrictions on access tokens.
-For example, for all free trial tokens, there is a limit on the total number of elements you can obtain during the test week.
-After the free trial, you can switch to paid or free use.
+For example, for all free tokens, there is a limit on the total number of elements you can obtain during a month.
+After you have used all the elements, you can switch to the Growth paid plan.

-With paid usage, there is no limit on the number of elements you can obtain per month.
-But restrictions are set on the number of items in the query and the calculation time.
-The default limits are 100 elements per request and time of calculation – up to 50 items per second.
-You can change these limits upon request.
+With paid usage, there are no limits on the number of elements you can request per month.
+But restrictions are set on the number of items in the query (if it goes not about the asynchronous requests) and the calculation time.
+The default limits for the synchronous requests are 100 elements per request.
+You can contact us if you have some concerns about these limits.

-If you want to set additional restrictions for tokens, you can write about it to the manager in the correspondence.
+If you want to set up additional restrictions for your tokens, please feel free to email to our support team.

 We can conclude that our Distance Matrix API service suggests a much easier procedure for obtaining access to a credentials page than their analogs like Google, TomTom, and Bing.
 You can get a similar level of accuracy with the best world examples for a competitive price.
 Moreover, we provide reliable support throughout the entire period of using our product.